FBI: Investigators recover remains believed to be missing 3-year-old Mariah Woods

-Officials have recovered what they beleive to be the remains of missing toddler Mariah Woods.
+Officials recovered what they believe to be the remains of missing toddler Mariah Woods.

-In a press release sent Saturday evening, a FBI spokeswoman said the 3-year-old’s remains were found in Shelter Creek along Shaw Highway in Pender County, North Carolina.
+In a press release sent Saturday evening, an FBI spokeswoman said the 3-year-old’s remains were found in Shelter Creek along Shaw Highway in Pender County, North Carolina.

-The remains will be sent to the medical examiner for positive confirmation.
+The remains were sent to the state medical examiner for positive confirmation.

+Never miss a local story.

 Mariah was presumed dead based on evidence gathered throughout the weeklong investigation into her disappearance, according to the Onslow County Sheriff’s Office.

-Never miss a local story.
+In a press conference on Saturday, FBI officials called the search for Mariah “a homicide investigation.”

+“I'm very saddened to report to you that we have recovered what we believe are the remains of little Mariah Wood,” Sheriff Hans J. Miller said.
+“We were all hoping for a better outcome.”

-Kristy Woods’ boyfriend, 32-year-old Earl Kimrey, was arrested Friday and charged with concealing of death, obstruction of justice, second-degree burglary, felony larceny and possession of stolen property, officials said.
+Kristy Woods’ boyfriend, 32-year-old Earl Kimrey, was arrested Friday and charged with concealing a death, obstruction of justice, second-degree burglary, felony larceny and possession of stolen property, according to arrest records.

+Officials did not say what led them to arrest Kimrey, or what evidence suggested that Mariah was no longer alive.

-He is being held in the Onslow County Detention Center under a $1.01 million bond.
+Kimrey is being held in the Onslow County Detention Center under a $1.01 million bond.
+His first court appearance was scheduled for Monday morning.

+State arrest records show that Kimrey had previously been charged with larceny, assault, and drunk and disorderly conduct.

 More than 225 members of 14 local, state and federal agencies conducted nearly 100 interviews, and followed more than 140 leads.
 Among them are the FBI’s Child Abduction Rapid Deployment team and Team Adam from the National Center for Missing and Exploited Children.

 Officials said 730 volunteers participated in a search for Mariah on Friday.
+The search expanded from Onslow to Pender County after Kimrey was arrested.
 Investigators also sorted through 95,000 pounds of trash by hand, searching for items of interest, the sheriff’s office said.

+Several items of interest were sent to FBI experts in Quantico for testing.

 Anyone with information is asked to contact the Onslow County Sheriff’s Office at 910-455-3113 or Crime Stoppers at 910-938-3273.